animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

    sudo apt-get update && sudo apt-get upgrade -y
    ```

-   Although not generally, but we might face an issue with WSL2 that we are not able to connect to the internet to download the packages when we do so, to fix the issue we add the following to the `/etc/resolv.conf`
+   Although not generally, we might face an issue with WSL2 that we are not able to connect to the internet to download the packages when we do so, to fix the issue we add the following to the `/etc/resolv.conf`

    ```bash
    sudo echo nameserver 8.8.8.8 > /etc/resolv.conf